snackabra/docs/README.rst

 latexpdf' yourself [#r01]_, you'll need to install Latexmk [#r02]_, which can be a bit of a struggle depending on your system, including needing upwards 10 GB of disk space.

+For the jsdoc (documenting snackabra.js), you need to copy the javascript code you want documented to the ''snackabra-jslib'' directory, ''make'' won't pull anything for you.

 *Note: Documenation strings for ``snackabra-pylib`` are pulled from the docstrings that come allong with ``pip install snackabara``,